Skip to content

 | Gardening

+What IS ‘gleaning’, anyway?!
 Cover of a Va Beach Master Gardener newsletter, art by Ajah Courts, c.1997.
 Somewhere in the Bible (Deuteronomy 24:19-21, Leviticus 19) and other ancient histories, there are references to the act of gleaning.
-For definition sake, gleaning is basically taking the leftovers in a field or garden after its initial harvest or processing.
-So, someone […]
+For definition sake, gleaning is basically taking leftovers in a field or garden after its initial harvest.
+Someone […]

 Read More »